phoebehala/web5_e-commerce/README.md

 ## Usage
-please user fakestore api user to log in.
+Please use fakestore api user to log in.
 Here is one of them:
 ```
 username: "mor_2314",
 password: "83r5^_"